red-panda-productions/IPC-Lib/DOCUMENTATION.md

 ## AwaitData

 Waits untill data is received from the server.
-If this function is called without ReceiveDataAsync() the main thread will wait until data is received on the socket.
+If this function is called before calling ReceiveDataAsync() the main thread will wait until data is received on the socket.
 Otherwise it will wait until the sub thread returned data.

 ## Disconnect